cibilex/new-tutorials/postgreSQL.md

 ## AUTOCOMMIT
-- When Auto-Commit is off: Each SQL command you execute does not get automatically committed.
-Instead, it enters a transaction that remains open.This means that you are in a transaction block after each SQL command, and changes are only visible to other sessions once you explicitly commit or rollback the transaction.We can change the mode witj `\set AUTOCOMMIT  on | off`
+- When Auto-Commit is off: Each SQL command we execute does not get automatically committed.
+Instead, it enters a transaction that remains open.This means that we are in a transaction block after each SQL command, and changes are only visible to other sessions once we explicitly commit or rollback the transaction.We can change the mode witj `\set AUTOCOMMIT  on | off`
 ```sql
 -- Start the transaction (automatically done when AUTOCOMMIT is off)
 -- Run some queries